DavidMunozMartinez/bindrjs/README.md

 ## How?

 Data updates have direct effect on DOM updates thanks to native JavaScript Proxy API, which gets rid of the need for expensive dirty checking or setter functions.

-Using the Proxy API along-side internal HTML Bind Handlers, anytime a property is updated in JavaScript, all and ONLY the HTML DOM elements that are related to that Data are updated accordingly
+Using the Proxy API along-side internal HTML Bind Handlers, anytime a property is updated in JavaScript, all and ONLY the HTML DOM elements that are related to that Data are updated accordingly.

 This library requires no configuration, or setup, just include the js bundle into your page and you are ready to start binding reactive data to your HTML